-Status: This condition was met in 2022.
-The balance of the Environmental Impairment Trust at the end of FY 2022/23 was \$3,378,711.72.
-The FY 22/23 cap is \$3,378,711.72.
+Status: This condition was met in 2023.
+The FY 2022/2023 cap for the Environmental Impairment Trust was \$3,378,711.72.
+For FY 2023/2024, the cap increased to \$3,517,648.16.
+The balance of the Environmental Impairment Trust at the end of FY 2023/24 is \$3,524,596.28 b.

-b.
 Monies may be withdrawn from the Environmental Impairment Trust only for environmental remediation purposes with approval by USA WASTE or its successor-in-interest and the General Manager-Chief Engineer of the Riverside County Waste Management Department.
 The Trustee shall be required to report quarterly to the Department on all fund activity and balances.

 Status: This condition was met.
-El Sobrante Landfill did not withdraw any funds from this Trust in 2022.
+El Sobrante Landfill did not withdraw any funds from this Trust in 2023.